-To attend the 2018 Canada Day Parade in Montreal, just show up at 11 a.m. on Ste.
-Catherine Street, between Fort and Peel for a peek, where the parade will officially start at the corner of Fort and Ste.
-Catherine.
+To attend the 2019 Canada Day Parade in Montreal, just show up at the corner of Fort and Ste.
+Catherine streets where the parade starts.
 The parade ends at Place du Canada, at the corner of Ste.
 Catherine and Peel where yet more festivities await Montrealers.

 The First Canada Day Parade in Montreal